itamarhaber/redis-doc-utils/md/eval.md

 The second argument of `EVAL` is the number of arguments that follows the script (starting from the third argument) that represent Redis key names.
-The arguments can be accessed by Lua using the `!KEYS` global variable in the form of a one-based array (so `KEYS[1]`, `KEYS[2]`, ...).
+The arguments can be accessed by Lua using the `KEYS` global variable in the form of a one-based array (so `KEYS[1]`, `KEYS[2]`, ...).

 All the additional arguments should not represent key names and can be accessed